 - You need to use your rapid-acting medication to relieve your symptoms more than 2 days in a week

 - Your medications don't work as well as they used to work

 - Your symptoms interfere with your normal activity

 - Your peak flow is below 80% of your personal best

 - You have to seek medical help right away due to an asthma attack

 Work With Your Doctor

-- Ask questions (eg, What should I do to control my asthma?
-When and why should I do these things?).
-Be sure to bring up any concerns.
+- Ask questions and be sure to bring up any concerns.

 - Tell your doctor if you think you’ll have trouble doing what is asked.